jxdv/ruby-client/README.md

 ## Documentation

-To know more about what you can possibly do using this library checkout the documentation [**here**](https://jxdv.github.io/ruby-client/).
+To know more about what you can possibly do using this library, check the [**documentation**](https://jxdv.github.io/ruby-client/).

 ## Developments

 This section is for developments.
 If you only want to use this client go to the [Usage](#Usage) section.
-After cloning the repo, run `bundle` to install the required dependencies. **For testing**: it requires a running Nimiq RPC node, to connect to.
+After cloning the repo, run `bundle` to install the required dependencies.

-You can then run tests by typing `rspec --format documentation`.

-For a private node connection that require a username/password, don't forget to set these on the `options` object in the configuration spec file.
+**For testing**: it requires a running Nimiq RPC node, to connect to.
+You can then run tests by typing **`rspec --format documentation`**.
+(For a private node connection that require a username/password, don't forget to set these on the `options` object in the configuration spec file.)

 ## Contributions